 All queries regarding disclosure must be funneled through Greg Pendura, President and CEO.
 Mr. Pendura may, from time to time, designate others to speak on behalf of the Company or to respond to specific inquiries from the investment community or the media

 Mineworx will disclose material information via a news release.
 If inadvertent disclosure of material information is made in a selective forum, Mineworx will promptly issue a news release to ensure that such information is broadly disseminated.

 Communication with the Investment Community and the Media

 Mineworx recognizes that meetings with analysts and significant investors are an important element of its investor relations program.
-The Iberian authorized spokesperson will meet with analysts, investors and representatives of the media on an individual or small group basis from time to time.
-In addition to otherwise publicly disclosed information, Iberian will provide only non-material information through individual and group meetings.
+The Mineworx authorized spokesperson will meet with analysts, investors and representatives of the media on an individual or small group basis from time to time.
+In addition to otherwise publicly disclosed information, Mineworx will provide only non-material information through individual and group meetings.